aeternity/protocol/node/api/channels_api_usage.md

 #### Slasher initiates slash

-The party that had been promted to slash is to inspect closing transaction and to decide if one wants to slash.
+The party that had been prompted to slash is to inspect the closing transaction and decide if it wants to slash.
 There is the scenario when one would pay more in on-chain fees compared to what is to be lost if one allows the channel being closed with some older state.
 If one decides to slash, one simply sends: